Highlights from the Back to the 80s cruise with Cruiseco – a floating festival onboard Navigator of the Seas

 From our fabulous experience of the Back to the 80s festival by Cruiseco, I’d say yes!
 Everyone was friendly and loved seeing the kids bopping away on the dance floor during the day time sets.
-At night we popped them into the kids club where they enjoyed their own pirate, birthday and space-themed parties, while Lisa and I got giddy singing along to the headline acts.
+At night we popped them into the Navigator of the Seas kids club where they enjoyed their own pirate, birthday and space-themed parties, while Lisa and I got giddy singing along to the headline acts.

 Three of the evenings allowed for 80s fancy dress too – not your usual cruise attire but great fun.

 I think the fact it was a seven day cruise meant the clientele was a bit different to the hen and stag dos you might find on a themed weekend cruise, so this festival at sea was definitely do-able with kids.
 Children were obviously not the primary audience because of the term-time sail date and there weren’t kids activities happening outside the kids clubs.
 However, with the pool, arcade and port days we didn’t struggle to find things to do on the cruise with our young kids.
 Older children and teens could try out the Flowrider surf simulator, rock climbing wall and sports courts.
 The kids clubs also had activities for age specific groups from 12-month-olds through to late teens.

 If you’re interested to find out more about our experience of the ship then read my review of Navigator of the Seas with kids or take a look at our Navigator of the Seas video 2018:

 In the meantime, you can read more about our Back to the 80s cruise on Cruising with Kids where Lisa and I have written daily diary posts:

 - Day 4: Vigo